Skip to main content

 Evening Walks

-Two itineraries for discovering Córdoba under the stars.
+Two itineraries for discovering Córdoba after dark.
 No guide needed: the historic centre lanes are safe and well lit.
-Let yourself be carried by the atmosphere and don't be afraid to get lost.
+Let yourself get slightly lost — the Judería's dead ends often lead to the best courtyards.

 Route 1